-- 1. Makes available to visiting schools necessary game information -- includes directions for parking, location of ticket booths, seating arrangement, ticket prices, game time, directions for reaching game site. - 2.
-Designates specific seating areas for students, bands, adults and visitors.
-If possible, opposing student bodies should be separated. - 3.
-Arranges for adequate police supervision. - 4.
-Posts in plain site at the entrance to the field, track, pool or gymnasium a copy of the causes for expulsion from the contest, e.g., use of alcohol, drugs, throwing objects, unruly behavior. - 5.
+- 1. Follow the Guidelines for Security, Safety and Crowd Control found in the CIAC Manual for Tournament Operations. - 2.
+Makes available to visiting schools necessary game information -- includes directions for parking, location of ticket booths, seating arrangement, ticket prices, game time, directions for reach game site.

+- 3. Designates specific seating areas for students, bands, adults and visitors.
+If possible, opposing student bodies should be separated. - 4.
+Arranges for adequate police supervision. - 5.
+Posts in plain site at the entrance to the field, track, pool or gymnasium a copy of the causes for expulsion from the contest, e.g., use of alcohol, drugs, throwing objects, unruly behavior. - 6.
 If possible assigns officials to dressing facilities separated from both teams.
-Provides escorts for the officials when it appears that disturbances may develop. - 6.
-To prevent long lines, assures extra help at concession stands during half-time and at breaks. - 7.
+Provides escorts for the officials when it appears that disturbances may develop. - 7.
+To prevent long lines, assures extra help at concession stands during half-time and at breaks. - 8.
 Take measures to prevent fans from getting near or on the playing area and around the players benches.
-After the contest prevents fans from going onto the playing area. - 8.
+After the contest prevents fans from going onto the playing area. - 9.
 Provides for adequate supervision of students and facilities.
-Supervisors should sit in the stands with the students. - 9.
+Supervisors should sit in the stands with the students. - 10.
 Directs the route for movement of all visiting school busses and all home team busses.
-(Include band, pep clubs, etc.). - 10.
-Informs visiting school where they are to park busses. - 11.
-Has the PA announcer give the location of rest rooms, concession stands and the lost and found. - 12.
-Provides a first aid room for emergencies.
-Assures access to a telephone from the contest area. - 13.
-Provides for parking and has a host greet the officials. - 14.
-Eliminates from the gymnasium during the regular season -- banners, signs, noisemakers, bugles, etc.; these tend to be offensive and negative in tone and cause hard feelings.
-(Note: the CIAC does not permit banners, signs, noisemakers, bugles, etc., at basketball tournament games.)

-- 15. Does not permit all of the lights to be turned off for such things as the introduction of players or special pre-game and half time shows.
-Make sure there is sufficient lighting necessary to provide good crowd control for the spectators' safety. - 16.
-At contests where tickets are sold at the game, tickets should be sold throughout the entire game to discourage people from loitering outside the game hoping to be admitted free during the last half of the game. - 17.
-Encourages the visiting school to follow the procedures of the host school since many areas may have special problems. - 18.
+(Include band, pep clubs, etc.) - 11.
+Informs visiting school where they are to park busses. - 12.
+Have the PA announcer give the location of rest rooms, concession stands and the lost and found. - 13.
+Provides a first aid area for emergencies.
+Assures access to a telephone from the contest area. - 14.
+Provides reserved parking and has a host to greet the officials when they arrive at the site. - 15.
+Eliminates from the gymnasium during the regular season -- banners, signs, noisemakers, bugles, etc., these tend to be offensive and negative in tone and cause hard feelings.
+(Note: The CIAC does not permit banners, signs, noisemakers, bugles, etc., at basketball tournament games. - 16.
+Does not permit all of the lights to be turned off for such things as the introduction of players or special pre-game and half time shows.
+Make sure there is sufficient lighting necessary to provide good crowd control for the spectators' safety. - 17.
 Insists that unruly spectators be removed from the premises.
-Takes legal action against those who are guilty of assault or disturbing the peace. - 19.
+Takes legal action against those who are guilty of assault or disturbing the peace. - 18.
 Encourages non-high school age students to attend high school athletic contests with an adult.

-C. The Coach:
+C. The Coach